VPVasP/VPVasP/README.md

         print("Thanks for checking my Github Profile!")

 ## About Me
-I am Vasilis, a passionate Software, Games and Web Developer based in Athens, Greece specializing in C# Development, .NET Technologies, and the Unity Engine with over 2 years of experience.
-I am currently in my third and final year at SAE Institute Athens studying for a Bachelor of Science with Honors in Computer Programming and Game Development.
+I am Vasilis, a young and passionate developer from Athens, Greece.
+From an early age, I loved the idea of programming and the opportunity it gave people to cultivate their logic and artistic nature.
+Ever since I created my first game back in high school I decided to follow computer programming as a career.
+After high school, I pursued a bachelor's of science degree in computer programming and games development.
-Throughout my studies, I've completed projects in professional work settings, within the college curriculum and independently demonstrating my versatility and passion for programming and development.
+I've completed projects in professional work settings, within the college curriculum and independently demonstrating my versatility and passion for programming and development.
 From creating games and applications to developing web solutions.
 I've honored my skills in various programming languages, tools, engines and technologies.

 ## 🎓Education

+- Currently Enrolled as a Third Year Student at SAE Creative Media Education Athens pursuing a bachelors of Science in Computer
+Programming and Game Development with an expected graduation date in August 2024.
-- Currently Enrolled as a Third Year Student as SAE Institute Athens, Greece where am I studying for a Bachelors of Science with Honors in Computer Programming and Game Development.
-Through my studies I've gained hands on Experience in Programming with Languages Such as C# and C++ and in Game Development using Unity Engine and Unreal Engine.
+Through my studies I've gained hands on Experience in Programming with Languages Such as C# ,C++, Python, HTML, CSS, JavaScript and in
+Game Development using Unity Engine, Godot and Unreal Engine.

 ## 💻Skills